 Invoices are basically a request for payment and will contain information such as your deliverables, the due date and agreed payment terms.
 Invoices are different from receipts, which are just a confirmation of payment.

 Every invoice you send is a tax document that acts as a proof of income, so make sure to save them in case you ever need to show them to HMRC.

 The clearer your invoice, the easier it will be to get paid and maintain an ongoing relationship with your customer or client.

-Include the date the deliverables will be completed by, when payment is due and any other information your client would need to know about your product or service.
+Make sure your deliverables are as specific as possible and not too general.
+Include the invoice date the deliverables will be completed by, when payment is due and any other information your client would need to know about your product or service.

 If you’re sending an invoice in exchange for a product or services, then you are issuing a sales invoice.
 If VAT is included, then it’s usually called a tax invoice.

 There are a few other types of invoices that may be useful, such as:

 Interim invoices: if the job is a long project that requires several payments, you may issue interim invoices (typically in construction).

 Recurring invoice: if you are providing a recurring service or product, you may be issuing recurring invoices (such as subscriptions).

 Commercial invoice: this type of invoice is used to calculate customs on imported goods, and makes the sale official.